I am excited to share this next set of performers!

 A little background: Regine first made waves when she won first in Ang Bagong Kampeon (The New Champion) at 14.
 She is best known as a “belter” who can reach such crazy high notes.
 (I personally am more in love with the lower registers she’s shown here).
 She soon became the standard for high belters and many from the younger generation have been idolizing her then and now, trying to follow in her footsteps…Given this background info, you can now guess why she was most requested and why there was such a big crowd outside the bus, as can be seen from her Wish video.

 For the bus, she sang Creep, Crazy, and The Scientist, all YouTube hits, and I could easily just share any of their originals.
-BUT, it is her version of Hotline Bling, a song which original I totally hated, that I love most, and it was the most-viewed of her numbers, I believe.
-This is a reactors’ video (jump to 0:52 if you want), and you know why.
+BUT, it is her version of Hotline Bling, a song which original version I totally hated, that I love most, and it was the most-viewed of her numbers, I believe.
+Watch and listen to her sing below.
+I have also posted a reactors’ video because Zia’s vids of this keep getting taken out of YouTube.
+So in case it doesn’t work anymore, check out the reactors’ vid (jump to 0:52 if you want).
 Thanks to HugknucklesTV!

 Next is another non-belter.
 In fact, Sue Ramirez is more of an actress than a singer.
 She does have a nice, sweet singing voice that she likes to share once in a while.
 For instance, here, she sings popular TV drama Dolce Amore‘s theme song Your Love, which is a ’90s band Alamid original.